Transpose a Table Using FME

 4. Write Out to Excel

-In the Feature Type dialog that appears, set the Sheet Name to AttributeTransposer, then click OK.
+In the Feature Type dialog, set the following:

 Connect the writer feature type to the AttributeExposer, then reopen the writer parameters.